runnerty/runnerty/docs/triggers.md

 ### Usage

-The destination of an trigger is to use it in our chains's.
-We could say that using an executor has two parts: `configuration` and `params`.
+The destination of an trigger is to use it in our chains.
+We could say that using a trigger has two parts: `configuration` and `params`.

 The configuration properties are set in the [config.json](config.md).
 They are the identifiers fields of the trigger.
 For example, this is the configuration properties for the @runnerty/trigger-schedule:

 ```json
 {